madhoolikacvss/LeafDisease_classifier/Notes.md

 - v1: Deals with classweight imbalance, adds transformations ot images for data augmentation
 - v2: After plotting and checking all results, I was not satisfied with f-1 scores of the models, hence v2 introduces k-fold cross validation and unfreezing backbone after a few epochs (adding onto v1)
 ### To D0
-- Complete data augmentations
+- Complete multi-class training
-- change resnet50 loss function to weighted loss
+- plotting for multi-class